ECCC-ASTD-MRD/MIDAS-src/CONTRIBUTING.md

 branch, you can *rebase* your changes in your branch on top of the latest commit in the `master` branch in the GitLab project.

+It is often a good idea to create a new branch to work on (which starts out as a copy of your existing branch).
+It is mandatory to do this if your branch has already been pushed to the central repository.

 ```bash
 ## ...not mandatory, if the branch has not yet been pushed
 ##                or if you dont mind to change the working branch in-place